-People charged with an offence of this type often legitimately claim that they acted in self defence, or in defence of their property, or in defence of another person.
+Have you been charged with assault?
+You will need to engage an experienced criminal lawyer to respresent you.
+People charged with an assault offence often legitimately claim that they acted in self defence, or in defence of their property, or in defence of another person.
 But there is a lot more to raising these defences than just simply declaring that you felt threatened and so acted in the way alleged.

 What is Self Defence?